 What are the symptoms of bipolar disorder?

-One of the reasons many parents find it particularly to cope with a teenager who is suffering from bipolar disorder—previously known as manic-depressive disorder—is that they fail recognize it is a unique mental condition, and instead blame any negative experiences on themselves.
+One of the reasons many parents find it particularly to cope with a teenager who is suffering from bipolar disorder—previously known as manic-depressive disorder—is that they fail to recognize it is a unique mental condition, and instead blame any negative experiences on themselves.
 If your teenager is indeed suffering from bipolar disorder, then there are a few textbook symptoms you can expect them to demonstrate, not necessarily because of anything you have done, but because of their condition.

-- Cycling between periods of elevated (potentially manic) mood and periods of depression
+- Cycling between periods of elevated (potentially manic) mood and periods of depression.

-- While experiencing mania—making decisions with very little thought, high energy, sleeplessness, excessive talking
+- While experiencing mania—making decisions with very little thought, high energy, sleeplessness, excessive talking.

-- While experiencing depression—lack of energy, low self-esteem, lack of motivation, generally negative outlook on life
+- While experiencing depression—lack of energy, low self-esteem, lack of motivation, generally negative outlook on life.

-- Increased risk for anxiety and substance abuse disorders
+- Increased risk for anxiety and substance abuse disorders.

 - Rapid mood swings, dramatic reactions to seemingly trivial occurrences, etc.